 - Alternative pricing options available for BlPOC folks, and need-based scholarship opportunities available.
 Contact us here with any questions.

 - This course will be capped to keep the course connective, and we expect it fill up fast!
-Mark your calendars, or guarantee your spot by pre-registering below to get exclusive access to early enrollment and discounts.
+Mark your calendars, or guarantee your spot by pre-registering below to get exclusive access to early enrollment.